AwkwardLiSFan/acs-skills-assessment-tracker/README.md

 Please open an issue if you wish to suggest a major feature, or alternatively send me an email at [soham.sevak@gmail.com](mailto:soham.sevak@gmail.com) with the request.

 You are welcome to clone the repo and open a pull request if you would like to submit your own additions.

-### Additional Notes

-This web app was built using Angular v16, and the backend leverages MongoDB Atlas, a fully managed cloud database solution that also provides easy access to data via APIs that take away the need to manage our own server.

-It is hosted using AWS S3 and Cloudfront to provide secure static website hosting at a low cost.

 ## Disclaimer